Hans-Diedrich Freiherr von Tiesenhausen

 Freiherr von Tiesenhausen began his U-boat career in December 1939 on U-23, commanded by Kapitänleutnant Otto Kretschmer.
 Together they completed three successful patrols and sank five ships with a total of 27,000 tons, as well as one destroyer.

 He spent time as a prisoner, first in England and then for three years in Canada.
 In 1947 he returned to Germany and worked as a joiner.
 During the autumn of 1951 he left Germany and went back to Canada.
-He lived in the Vancouver area for the rest of his life, working as an interior designer, and achieving some note as a nature photographer.
+He lived in the Vancouver area for the rest of his life, working as an interior designer, and achieving some distinction as a nature photographer.

 Busch, R. and Röll, H-J. (1999).
 German U-boat commanders of World War II.